anggars/personalify/README.md

 ## 1. Introduction

 Personalify is a personal Spotify analytics dashboard built to display user music preferences based on data from the Spotify API.
 This project not only displays data but also analyzes the **mood or vibe** of songs using Natural Language Processing (NLP) from Hugging Face.
+Additionally, users can **search for lyrics from any artist or song** via the Genius API and analyze the emotional tone of those lyrics.
 The project is designed with a distributed system approach, leveraging the integration of various databases (PostgreSQL, MongoDB, Redis) as well as features like FDW and caching.

 ## 2. Use Case Overview